biojava/biojava.github.io/wiki/BioJava:CookBook:PDB:align.md

 The structure alignment algorithm contained in BioJava is based on a variation of the PSC++ algorithm provided by Peter Lackner, Univ.
 Salzburg (personal communication).
 The algorithm is calculating a distance matrix based, rigid body protein structure superimposition.
+See a JavaWebStart example of how it works at <BioJava:Performance>

 <java>